Do you have jewelry that causes skin allergy or irritation? Here’s how to solve your problem and avoid a nickel allergy ♦

-Someone argues that allergies are on the rise.
-Aboutthe jewelry, unfortunately, they have always been a problem.
-The reason is simple: there are metals that in contact with the skin cause allergic reactions.
+Some say allergies are on the rise.
+As for the jewels, unfortunately, they have always been a problem.
+The reason is simple: there are metals that cause allergic reactions when in contact with the skin.

-For this reason, sufferers of allergies choose gold jewelry.
-Yellow metal, in fact, is hypoallergenic, ie it cause very few time skin contact problems.
-But then, sometime why do people who wear a gold jewel to suffer from redness or irritation on the body part in contact with earrings, bracelets, or necklaces?
+This is why allergy sufferers choose gold jewelry.
+The yellow metal, in fact, is hypoallergenic, that is it rarely causes reactions in contact with the skin.
+But then, why does it also happen who wears a gold jewel to suffer from redness or irritation on the part of the body in contact with earrings, bracelets or necklaces?

-Beware carats.
-This is an allergic reaction called contact dermatitis and is caused when you do not use pure gold.
-This natural, 24-carat metal is too soft and deforms easily.
+Watch out for carats.
+It is an allergic reaction called contact dermatitis and is caused when pure gold is not used.
+This metal, in its natural state (24 carats) is too soft and easily deformed.
 For this reason jewelers tie it together with other metals, such as nickel.
-In this way, the gold jewel becomes more resistant.
-But the metal contained in the alloy can cause an allergy.
-All 18, 12 9-carat gold jewelery are alloy with other metals.
-18-carat gold, for example, means that on 10 grams of metal, only 7.5 are pure gold, while 12-carat drops to 50%.
+In this way the gold jewel becomes more resistant.
+On the other hand, the metal contained in the alloy can cause an allergy.
+All the jewels in 18, 9 or 9 carat gold are in alloy with other metals.
+18 carat gold, for example, means that out of 10 grams of metal, only 7.5 are in pure gold, while at 12 carats it drops to 50%.

-The tricks to avoid allergies.
+Tricks to avoid allergies.
 How to avoid nickel allergy?
-The first answer is obvious: Ask the jeweler if the jewel metal alloy contains nickel.
-But if you already have jewels at home that cause skin irritation or allergies, a simple trick is to use nail polish.
-That transparent, of course.
+The first answer is obvious: ask the jeweler if the jewel’s metal alloy contains nickel.
+But if at home you already have jewels that cause skin irritation or allergy, a simple trick is to use nail polish.
+The transparent one, of course.
 This system does not work well with chain necklaces, but can solve the problem with a ring or bracelet.
-Just cover the inside of the jewel, the one in contact with the skin, with the transparent nail polish.
-This prevents the nickel from being in contact with the skin of the hands or the wrist.
-Naturally, it is necessary to verify over time that the enamel does not is consumed with the use of jewelery.
+Just cover the inside of the jewel, the one in contact with the skin, with transparent nail polish.
+This prevents nickel from coming into contact with the skin of the hands or wrist.
+Of course it is necessary to check over time that the enamel is not consumed with the use of the jewel.
+Rudy Serra